Gavin Brown (footballer)

 Brown was a hardworking and versatile player for the Magpies throughout his career.
-He was also able to play as a key forward and / or a defender.
+He was also able to play as a key forward or a defender.

-A former Marcellin College student, he was part of their 1st XVIII to win both the 1984 Associated Grammar Schools premiership as well as the coveted Herald Shield Cup which was captained by Carlton champion Stephen Silvagni.
+A former Marcellin College student, he was part of their 1st XVIII to win both the 1984 Associated Grammar Schools premiership as well as the coveted Herald Shield Cup, which was captained by Carlton champion Stephen Silvagni.